peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 referenced Digital Credential;
-- MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential which it refers;
+- MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential issuance which it refers;
 - MUST contain the expiration datetime after which both the Status Assertion and the Digital Credential it refers MUST NOT be considered valid anymore.
 The expiration datetime MUST be